jonathanmeaney-lmk/globale_store/README.md

 ### **Colors**

-   - The brand colors, navy blue, white and orange have been user across the sight, while light greys have been used for muted texts and dividers.
+   - The brand colors, navy blue, white and orange have been used across the sight, while light greys have been used for muted texts and dividers.

       <img src="readme-screenshots/color-scheme.jpg"  alt="colorscheme" style="border-color:lightgrey;border-style:solid;border-width:1px; max-height:300px">